franciscop/cloudbleed/README.md

 ## S**t, I found a domain where I wrote X

+This list contains all domains that use cloudflare DNS, not just the cloudflare SSL proxy (the affected service that leaked data).
+It's a broad sweeping list that includes everything.
+Just because a domain is on the list does not mean the site is compromised.

+For instance, if the site is using HTTPS with cloudflare but also including Stripe's front-end checkout, they use their own TLS certificates so it wouldn't be compromised.

-Okay, don't panic.
-If it's a credit card cancel it, otherwise change your password and anywhere else where that password was used.
+Some people recommend that if it's a credit card cancel it.

+Otherwise change your password and anywhere else where that password was used.
 Better yet, use this opportunity to start using a Password Manager.